litements/site/docs/index.md

 ## What

-Litements is a set of structures/components built on top of SQLite, each of those is called a module inside the docs.
+Litements is a set of structures/components built on top of **SQLite**, each of those is called a module inside the docs.
 Currently, there's a [queue](/queue), a [dictionary](/dictionary) and a [counter](/counter), but more modules are coming.
 Each module/package is installed separately.

 ## Why